e3c-summer-worker/google-sheets/README.md

 # Google Sheets

-A repo storing all the google sheet stuff.
+A repo storing all the google sheet related stuff.

-## folders:
+## Folders:

 `server/`: Hosts the Deta Micro stuff (in Python) `demo/`: Hosts the client demo (hosted on GH Pages)